MOST ASKED QUESTIONS WE RECEIVE.

 How old are your counselors and what type of training do they have?

-Most of our counselors are in their second year of college.
+Most of our counselors are in their second year of college and older.
 All our staff go through training where they learn about our camp culture, policies, and child protections.

 Do you check on the background of summer staff before you hire them?